Tensor-Network Formulation of the Traveling Salesman Problem and Variants: Introduction

 \section{Introduction}

-The Traveling Salesman Problem (TSP) is a widely studied problem with great applicability for both basic research and industry, being applied in route optimization, logistics and scheduling.
-However, it is an NP-Hard problem, which implies that its resolution time increases exponentially with the size of the problem.
-Using brute force with $n$ nodes the computational complexity is $O(n!)$, and larger cases can be tackled using the branch and bound technique \cite{Branch_Bound}.
-Several exact algorithms exist to tackle this problem more efficiently, most notably the Held-Karp algorithm \cite{Held_TSP}, which solves it in $O(n^2 2^n)$.
-This makes its solution for industrial cases in an exact manner unapproachable by known classical means.
-To deal with this, approximate methods such as genetic algorithms \cite{Genetico} or heuristics \cite{Christofides} are applied, that output an approximate solution, which is close enough to the optimal solution to be considered acceptable.
-In fact, these methods often output the optimal solution itself, albeit they do not offer any guarantee of it being such.
+The Traveling Salesman Problem (TSP)~\cite{flood_original_tsp,General_TSP,tsp_dynamic_hypercube} is a widely studied problem with great applicability for both basic research and industry, and is applied in route optimization, logistics, and scheduling.
+This problem asks for the shortest route in a graph that visits all its $N$ nodes once.
+It is an NP-hard problem, so no polynomial-time exact algorithm is known for the general case.
+Using brute force methods, the computational complexity of solving it is $\mathcal{O}\left(N!\right)$~\cite{flood_original_tsp}, and larger cases can be tackled using the branch-and-bound technique \cite{Branch_Bound,branch_bound_tsp_first}.
+Several exact algorithms exist to tackle this problem more efficiently, most notably the Held-Karp algorithm \cite{Held_TSP}, which solves it in $\mathcal{O}\left(N^2 2^N\right)$ and has exponential worst-case complexity.
+This makes finding certified optima for many industrial-scale cases impractical with general exact methods.
+However, in many applications, it is not necessary to obtain the optimal solution; a solution close to the optimum can be sufficient.
+This is because, often, the modeling of reality for the problem is not perfect, so the optimum of the model may not be the optimum in practice.
+In these cases, the time and cost required to calculate a certified optimum may not be justified relative to an approximate solution.
+To deal with this, approximate methods such as genetic algorithms \cite{Genetico} or heuristics \cite{Christofides} are applied, which output an approximate solution close enough to the optimal solution to be considered acceptable.
+In fact, these methods often output the optimal solution itself, although they do not offer any guarantee of it being such.

-However, in many cases of real application it is not necessary to obtain the optimal solution, being sufficient a solution close to the optimal one.
-This is due to the fact that, many times, the modeling of reality to the problem is not perfect, so the optimum of the problem may not be the optimum of reality.
-In these cases the time and cost it would take to calculate the optimum with respect to the approximate solution is not worth it.